Skip to main content

 What to Include in Your Collaboration Agreement (UK)

-A well-drafted Collaboration Agreement for use in England and Wales should address all of the following key elements to protect both parties and ensure the collaboration operates smoothly.
+A well-drafted Collaboration Agreement for use in England and Wales should address all of the following key elements to protect both parties and confirm the collaboration operates smoothly.

 Scope of the project.
 The agreement should clearly define the project or venture that the parties are collaborating on, including its objectives, deliverables, timeline, and any limitations on the scope of the collaboration.
 Vague scope definitions are a common source of disputes.